 Easy-peasy.
 She gets just a ½ a cup of dry food in her bowl in the morning and ¾ of a cup in the evening.

 Her food is in the hall closet in a plastic bin.
 You can tell her “get your bowl!” when you feed her and she’ll go get it and bring it to you by the closet.
 This is basically my favorite thing.
 After, you can tell her, “Put your bowl away,” and she’ll carry it back over to the living room.

-Roux gets 1/2 a Clomipramine pills every night before bed.
+Roux gets 1/2 a Clomipramine pill every night before bed.
 We just give it to her with a little peanut butter on our finger.
 The pills are in the cupboard above the toaster.

 We just leave some water in the bowl at all times.
 She’s good at regulating her intake.
-In the morning, if you’ll be gone for several hours, we limit it a little, so she doesn’t end up holding it in for hours.
+In the morning, if you’ll be gone for several hours, we don’t fill it up too much, so she doesn’t end up holding it in for hours.

 We let Roux out first thing in the morning and then again after she’s eaten.